samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ### Configuring Bootstrap in Your React App

-To make your React app more appealing from the User Interface (UI) point of view, you are going configure [Bootstrap](https://getbootstrap.com/) on it.
+To make your React app more appealing from the User Interface (UI) point of view, you are going to configure [Bootstrap](https://getbootstrap.com/) on it.
 If you don't know Bootstrap, this is an extremely popular library that helps developers create good-looking, responsive web apps with ease.

 There are multiple ways to integrate React and Bootstrap together.
 However, as the requirements for your first application will be quite simple and as you won't need any of [its interactive components](https://getbootstrap.com/docs/4.1/components) (i.e., you are just interested into the basic styles that this library provides), you are going to follow the easiest strategy available.
 That is, you are simply going to open your `./public/index.html` file and update it as follows: